 Turn around, don’t drown.

-Our local producers (Montgomery County, Virginia, and surrounding areas) will have items for your health and enjoyment.
+In 2018, our local producers (Montgomery County, Virginia, and surrounding areas) will have items for your health and enjoyment.
 We charge no booth rental fee, and no commissions!
 You don't need to sign a contract.
 We are a community service with unpaid staff.

 You can't buy happiness, but you can buy local!